vannizhang/npm-package-boilerplate/README.md

 # NPM Package Boilerplate
-This is a boilerplate that helps you create an npm package project using TypeScript.
+This is a boilerplate that helps you create a npm package project using TypeScript.
 It includes the following settings:

 - TypeScript
 - Jest